aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline/README.md

 ## Trigger

 To trigger a pipeline with Git tags, specify the `triggers` property.
 When a Git tag is pushed, your pipeline starts.
 You can filter with glob patterns.
-The `excludedTags` takes priority over the `includedTags`.
+The `tagsExcludes` takes priority over the `tagsIncludes`.

 The triggers can only be used with pipeline type V2.